pnp/cli-microsoft365/docs/manual/docs/cmd/spo/cdn/cdn-set.md

 `--debug`|Runs command with debug logging

 !!! important
-    Before using this command, connect to a SharePoint Online tenant admin site, using the [spo connect](../connect.md) command.
+    Before using this command, log in to a SharePoint Online tenant admin site, using the [spo login](../login.md) command.

 ## Remarks

-To enable or disable an Office 365 CDN, you have to first connect to a tenant admin site using the [spo connect](../connect.md) command, eg. `spo connect https://contoso-admin.sharepoint.com`.
-If you are connected to a different site and will try to manage tenant properties, you will get an error.
+To enable or disable an Office 365 CDN, you have to first log in to a tenant admin site using the [spo login](../login.md) command, eg. `spo login https://contoso-admin.sharepoint.com`.
+If you are logged in to a different site and will try to manage tenant properties, you will get an error.

 Using the `-t, --type` option you can choose whether you want to manage the settings of the Public (default), Private CDN or both.
 If you don't use the option, the command will use the Public CDN.